...

 If you have been injured as a passenger in a car accident caused by another party, then you may be able to claim car accident compensation if:

-• You were owed a duty of care by whichever party caused the car accident
+• A duty of care was owed to you by whichever party caused the car accident

 • This same party breached their duty of care